confdc -c [-a | --annotate

 The following example ignores the warning TAILF_DEPENDENCY_MISMATCH:

-$ confdc -c -w TAILF_DEPENDENCY_MISMATCH
+$ confdc -c -w TAILF_DEPENDENCY_MISMATCH-E

 ErrorCode

-Treat the warning ErrorCode
+Treat the warning ErrorCode as

 an error.

-to get a listing of all
+Use --list-errors to get a listing of all

 errors and warnings.